mattunderscorechampion/hooks/README.md

 to be combined with other commits using rebase.
 If such a commit is found it is reported through standard output and the push is prevented.
+To enable it for a Git repository copy it to `<repo>/.git/hooks/pre-push`